-The programme in KS4 is a continuation of skill acquisition, fitness and games understanding with the emphasis on accessing sport and leisure opportunities for the future.
-Students regularly take part in off-site activities, a sports leadership programme and are given the opportunity to discuss and develop individual fitness programmes.
-External providers and sport's coaches augment subject delivery.
+The programme in KS4 is a continuation of skill acquisition and development with the emphasis on knowing how to access sport and leisure opportunities for the future.
+Students regularly take part in off-site activities, use on-site fitness equipment and learn how fitness testing can help us improve health and fitness.
+Students may participate in sport’s leadership training and are also offered the Bronze level Duke of Edinburgh Award.
+External providers and sport’s coaches augment subject delivery.

-In addition to a weekly PE afternoon, students are encouraged to take part in at least one lunch time sport's club and an outdoor gym is accessible to all throughout the school day.
+In addition to a weekly PE afternoon, students are encouraged to take part in lunch time clubs and an outdoor gym is accessible to all throughout the school day.

 PE is a high profile subject with achievements celebrated in weekly assemblies and at prize giving events.
-Prizes are awarded for each key stage for outstanding achievement in personal progress, excellence, sportsmanship, sports leadership, mentoring.
+Prizes are awarded for each key stage for outstanding achievement in personal progress, excellence, sportsmanship and sport’s leadership.

-As a special school with organised end of day transport, most inter and intra activities take place within school hours.
-However, the PE department has comprehensive links to inclusive clubs and sport providers within the catchment area providing students with the opportunity to join a weekend sports or football club.
+As a special school with organised end of day transport, most inter and intra activities have to take place within school hours.
+However, the PE department has links to inclusive clubs and sport providers within the catchment area signposting students the opportunity to join a weekend sports or football club.